A dozen Texas bars temporarily lose alcohol permits for allegedly breaking coronavirus protocols

 "Protecting the health and safety of Texans during this pandemic is our top priority," TABC Executive Director Bentley Nettles said in a statement.
 "We warned businesses TABC will have no tolerance for breaking the rules, and now, some bars are paying the price.
 I hope other establishments will learn from these suspensions."

-The bars that have had their alcohol permits suspended for 30 days include bars in Houston, Dallas, Austin and El Paso.
+The bars that have had their alcohol permits suspended for 30 days include bars in Dallas, Austin and El Paso.
 Others include establishments in the cities of Seabrook, Fort Worth, Lubbock and McAllen.
 If the bars violate the protocols a second time, they will have their license suspended for up to 60 days, the commission added.

+Seabrook's Barge 295, which was named by TABC as one of the bars, said on Facebook that they had no reported cases among staff or customers and would fight the license suspension.

+"We intend to follow the order however we are appealing it with the help of our attorneys..." they said.
+"Everyone in the country is aware of the situation and has the ability to think for themselves and decide when and where they want to interact socially.
+We are Americans and we are free."

 Texas, which was one of the first states to reopen, saw a record number of 4,430 new coronavirus cases on Saturday.
 Chris Van Deusen, a spokesman for the state's Department of Health Services attributed some of those cases to Texans gathering at bars and participating in other social activities, according to the Texas Tribune.